cedricbonhomme/k-means-clustering/README.md

 program.
 Based on the clustering done previously we recommend to this attendee 2 other talks.

-The message *'Profile updated'* means that the profile has been updated
+The message *'Profile updated'* means that the profile has been updated.

 The second argument is the nickname of the recommender.
 The third argument is the password.
 Only use a user with the *recommender* role!